 The “circadian clock” involves many processes.
 This function occurs on the molecular level within individual cells and between cells.
 As they coordinate together, these processes work to sync the body’s internal time with the 24-hour cycle of environmental time.

 Most physiological processes take their cues from this system.
 Its functioning also impacts a broad spectrum of health issues.
 Sleep is the key domain of this process.
-During rest, the body heals and regulates itself.
-The brain also processes learning and memories, clearing out gunk from the day.
+During rest, the body heals and regulates the immune system, as well as hormones such as Cortisol and Growth Hormone, and the appetite hormones Ghrelin and Leptin.
+The brain also processes and consolidates learning and memories, while the body clears out toxins from the day.

 What is the impact of these processes?
-Well, research links poor sleep habits and disrupted circadian rhythms with cognitive impairment and mental health concerns, as well as metabolic problems and some cancers.
+Well, research links poor sleep habits and disrupted circadian rhythms with cognitive and behavioral impairments, as well as mental health concerns, metabolic problems, Alzheimer’s, and some cancers.
 Scientists believe these internal systems impact our health more than we may realize.

 The Internal Cellular Clock

-When babies are born, one of the first things they learn is how to establish and stabilize their circadian rhythms.
+When babies are born, one of the first things they learn is how to establish and stabilize their circadian rhythms at approximately three months of age.
 This learning process begins as they start to experience the different cycles of light/dark and cold/warm.
 Fluctuations in body temperature are one of the first regulators.
 Then, the production of key hormones like melatonin and cortisol helps establish a regular circadian cycle.

 Several genes regulate the cellular expression of the body’s internal clock.
 Other peripheral clocks in organs and tissues also share feedback and synchronize with the SCN.
 Cells within the body use these signals to identify the time of day so they know which functions to perform.
 Things like internal temperature and meal times also affect our daily rhythms.